33 Best Things to do in Skudeneshavn and Karmoy

 When he returned to Skudeneshavn, he built this cottage, called the ‘New Zealand Hut’, as a memory of the old gold diggers’ cottages in which he had lived in New Zealand.

-You can easily walk to the New Zealand Hut as it’s only about a 5-10 minute walk from the back of Skudeneshavn Sports Hall.
-Once there you’ll find a huge campfire area, a BBQ and picnic benches.
+You can easily walk to the New Zealand Hut on a well-trod path as it’s only about a 5-10 minutes from the back of Skudeneshavn Sports Hall.
+Once there, you’ll find a huge campfire area, a BBQ and picnic benches.

 New Zealand Hut in Skudeneshavn Forest